Machine Learning Mutation-Acyclicity of Quivers: Background

 Other research focuses on the class of \textit{locally acyclic cluster algebras} \cite{Muller2013Locally} where the cluster algebra can be ``covered'' by cluster algebras generated by acyclic quivers.
 These have many desirable properties, chief among them that the cluster algebra is equal to the upper cluster algebra ($\mathcal{A} = \mathcal{U}$), which is the intersection of Laurent rings of the cluster variables and has a geometric interpretation \cite{Muller2014AU}.

 Given the desirable properties that cluster algebras generated from acyclic quivers possess, one might want to know when a given quiver is mutation-equivalent to an acyclic quiver; in other words, when a quiver is mutation-acyclic.
 This is because $\mathcal{A}(\x,Q') \cong \mathcal{A}(\x,Q)$ when $Q$ and $Q'$ are mutation-equivalent.
-However, deciding whether or not a given quiver is mutation-acyclic is a difficult problem; in fact, deciding whether a given quiver is mutation-equivalent to a quiver with exactly $k$ arrows between any two vertices is NP-hard \cite{Soukup2023Complex}.
-Despite this, some progress has been made when the number of vertices in $Q$ is small.
+However, deciding whether or not a given quiver is mutation-acyclic is a difficult problem; in fact, there is no known algorithm or invariant for detecting mutation-acyclicity in quivers with more than 3 vertices (except in special cases).
+We now survey the known results that can be used to determine mutation-acyclicity.